kwotsin/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Highly interested in working on the intersection of self-supervised learning and computer vision.
+bio: I'm a final year computer science student who enjoys working on the intersection of computer vision, self-supervised learning and information theory.

 interests:
 - Computer Vision